Everything You Need to Know About Dental Air Polishers

 If you’re not using a dental air polisher at your practice, you‘re missing out on opportunities for improving dental patient experiences and reducing dental team fatigue.
-Learn benefits of all the newest dental air polishers and then decide which air polisher is best for your patients and dental team.
+Also, if you currently use an air polisher, advancements in recent years have increased their efficiency ad utility.
+Learn about these advancements and the up-to-date options on the market, and decide which air polisher is best for your patients and dental team.

 Depending on your age, air polishing is something you may have learned about briefly in school, but never encountered again.
 There are some good reasons for that.
 Back in the day, air polishers were fiddly to set up, messy to use and a pain to clean.
 Patients quickly developed reservations of their own after experiencing the ‘yucky’ tasting polishing powder.
 However, that has all changed.